usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Values/ReifiedTypes/ReifiedTypes.md

 Type literals have a nice interaction with ((Type Parameters)), since they can be used to bind a type parameter without having to provide a value of the type.
 An example is the ((ParseTree::parse)) function in ((Library:ParseTree)) (see below for an example usage).

-The values that are used to represent types are declared in the ((Library:Type)) module and ((Library:ParseTree)) modules, namely `Symbol` is the data-type to represent types symbolically and `Production` is the data-type for representing grammatical constructs.
+The values that are used to represent types are declared in the ((Library:module:Type)) module and ((Library:ParseTree)) modules, namely `Symbol` is the data-type to represent types symbolically and `Production` is the data-type for representing grammatical constructs.

 A type literal wraps a `Symbol` and a map of `Production`s.